waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v146 - Post-Critique #27301)
+# Gem's Strategic Journal (v147 - Post-Critique #27360)

 ## I. Core Principles & Lessons Learned
 - **CRITICAL: Agent & Workflow Discipline:** My workflow has been sloppy.
 The critique was a necessary wake-up-call.
   - **Faulty Agent Protocol:** A consistently failing agent (like `wkg_manager_agent_v2`) is a liability.
 I will no longer use it until it is refined.
-  - **Logging Protocol:** I will strictly adhere to my established protocols, especially using `encounter_tracker_agent` after every wild battle.
+  - **Logging Protocol:** I will strictly adhere to my established protocols, especially using `encounter_tracker_agent` after every wild encounter.
 No exceptions.
-- **CRITICAL: Map Marker Discipline:** I marked a trainer as defeated *before* the battle was confirmed (Rocket at Silph 3F, (21,8)).
-This is a major procedural failure.
+- **CRITICAL: Map Marker Discipline:** I marked a trainer as defeated *before* the battle was confirmed.
 Markers must only be placed *after* an event is verified.
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 - **Verify Assumptions:** Do not record intel as "completed" or "confirmed" until it has been empirically verified.
 Non-battling trainers exist.
 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Mark and move on.